National Film Development Corporation Malaysia: Film in Malaysia Incentive

 Film in Malaysia Incentive is a program introduced by Finas in October 2014 as a historic step that will make Malaysia the preferred destination and film production hub.

 Digital restoration

-Since 2020, Finas have digitally restored selected documentary films (though they did not produce it) from Filem Negara Malaysia's archive, which has been aired on Bernama as well as Finas' YouTube channel under the Retrospektif banner.
+Since 2020, FINAS have digitally restored selected documentary films it did not produced from Filem Negara Malaysia's archive, which has been aired on Bernama as well as Finas' YouTube channel under the Retrospektif banner.
+As of 2025, FINAS has digitized, restored, and remastered over 200 documentary films and 20 feature films from Filem Negara Malaysia's back catalogue.

+Funding programs

+Finas runs two funding programs for Malaysian filmmakers, namely the Digital Content Fund (Dana Kandungan Digital or DKD), which introduced in 2015 to strengthening the production of high-quality creative content to greater heights, and the National Film Production Fund (Dana Penerbitan Filem Kenegaraan or DEKAN), which introduced in 2022 to spearheading the production of patriotical films.

+Act and functions

+FINAS' functions are clearly defined by the FINAS Act 1980.
+Among the functions of the corporation include: